GigaKekes/GraphGenerator/README.md

 ```
 ./GraphGenerator <Path/To/Your/File.txt>
 ```
+### Input data
+The input file should have the following structure

+V E - the first line specifies the number of vertices and edges

+u v - the next E lines specify the edges as pairs of vertex numbers

 ## Config file structure
 | Name | Data Type | Recommended Value | Effect on Program |
 |---|---|---|---|